Harnessing the wind: Historic offshore wind project now producing energy off Virginia Beach coast

 Dominion says these are the first turbines in federal waters in United States history, and of all proposed wind farms up and down the East Coast, other than a Rhode Island one, the two turbines are the only ones currently online producing electricity.

-On Monday, Gov. Ralph Northam’s office announced the project will be among the first in the nation to use a new federal permitting process to speed up offshore wind development.
+On Monday, Gov. Ralph Northam’s office announced the project will be among the first in the nation to use a new federal permitting process to speed up offshore wind development by making sure new offshore wind leases are approved in a timely manner.

+The initiative was developed in partnership with Old Dominion University and facilitated by the Department of Mines, Minerals and Energy.
+Retired Col. Paul Olsen, a former USACE Norfolk District Commander, developed the permitting initiative.
+He serves as the executive director of Programs and Partnerships in the Office of Research at Old Dominion University.

+The agreement covers all renewable energy activities along the East Coast, but the initial focus will be on the Coastal Virginia Offshore Wind project and the Kitty Hawk Offshore Wind project in North Carolina.

-“With tens of thousands of jobs at stake, we need all hands-on-deck to get this done for Virginia,” said Congresswoman Elaine Luria, who launched the Congressional Offshore Wind Caucus in March.
+“With tens of thousands of jobs at stake, we need all hands on deck to get this done for Virginia,” said Congresswoman Elaine Luria (D-Norfolk), who launched the Congressional Offshore Wind Caucus in March.
 “I’m grateful to Governor Northam for bringing together the Army Corps of Engineers and the Bureau of Ocean Energy Management to expedite the permitting process, and I’m proud to stand with our Virginia Senators to help get this project over the finish line.”

 Back on the water, we weren’t the only crew out there that day.
 Two men on a fishing boat were positioned under one of the turbines, and that is one of the hooks of the project.